-It's always an exciting moment for us all when the Duchess of Cambridge steps out in a tiara and we've only seen Kate wear a sparkling headpiece ten times in her nine years as a member of the royal family.
+It's an exciting moment for us all when the Duchess of Cambridge steps out in a tiara, all the more so since we've only seen Kate wear a sparkling headpiece ten times in her nine years as a member of the royal family.

 Sadly, this year, it seems unlikely that we will get to see Kate in her favourite Lover's Knot tiara, that once belonged to Diana, Princess of Wales.
 So royal fans will have to wait a while before the Duchess' next tiara moment.

 RELATED: The Duchess of Cambridge's most show-stopping tiaras revealed

 WATCH: Incredible footage of Princess Diana's sparkling wedding tiara unveiled

 The royal family's official website revealed in October: "In line with current government guidelines, and as a sensible precaution in the current circumstances, there will be no large scale events held at Buckingham Palace or Windsor Castle for the rest of this year."